uk05de/ha-modbusproxy/README.md

 Usally one modbus server only allows a single connection and denies any more clients.
 With this Addon you can create a proxy which can handle mutiple client connections at the same time.
 Currently you can configure the Addon to establish a connection to three different Modbus Servers and provide the information to multiple clients through the respective listenport.
+Additionaly you can configure filters, so supress non standard modbus pushes from servers.

 The addon is only tested and compatible with hassio supervisor.